Benrowen5/SQL-Employee-Tracker/README.md

 * [Questions](#questions)
 ***************************************************************
 ## Installation
 Clone the project repository from GitHub to your local machine, install Node.js and dependencies required.
+Update the .env file with your credentials for SQL username and password.

 ## Usage
-  With all dependencies installed, start the application from the command-line using 'node index.js'.
+  Be sure to use the employees db including the schema and seed file via MySQL workbench or commandline prior to running the application.
+With all dependencies installed and user's env variables updated, start the application from the command-line using 'node index.js'.
 An inquirer prompt menu will start the application asking the user what they would like to do.

 ## License
   This project is covered under the MIT license.